apache/infrastructure-website/content/pages/asf-pelican-data.md

         del reference[refs]
 ```

-This code provides alphabetic index for a product index derived below.
+This code provides an alphabetical index for the product index derived below.

 ```python
 # perform alphabetation.
 HTTP Server is special and is put before 'A'